thedavidinyang/thedavidinyang/README.md

 ## 🚀 About Me
 I'm a full stack developer...

-My expertise lies in Object-Oriented Programming (OOP) Software Development using JavaScript, MySQL, and Php.
+My expertise lies in both Functional and Object-Oriented Programming (OOP) Software Development using JavaScript, MySQL, and Php.
 My core technologies are not limited to but include Jquery, Laravel, Wordpress, Moodle, Vuejs Bootstrap, SAASS, SCSS, Joomla .
 ## 🛠 Core Languages
 Javascript, HTML, CSS, PHP, MySQL